circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 This step tells CircleCI to checkout the project code into the working directory.

 Next CircleCI pulls down the cache, if present.
 If this is your first run, or if you've changed `Gemfile.lock`, this won't do anything.
-We run `bundle install` next to pull down the project's dependencies.
-Normally, you never call this task directly since it's done automatically when it's needed, but calling it directly allows us to insert a `save_cache` step that will store the dependencies to speed things up for next time.
+The `bundle install` command runs next to pull down the project's dependencies.
+Normally, you never call this task directly since it's done automatically when it's needed, but calling it directly allows a `save_cache` step that will store the dependencies to speed things up for next time.

 {% raw %}
 ```YAML